SOFTS-London cocoa sets 46-year high as supplies tighten

-LONDON, Aug 29 (Reuters) - London cocoa futures on ICE rose to a 46-year high on Tuesday, buoyed by tightening supplies, while raw sugar prices touched a two-month peak before turning lower.
+LONDON, Aug 29 (Reuters) - London cocoa futures on ICE rose to another 46-year high on Tuesday, buoyed by tightening supplies, while raw sugar prices touched a two-month peak before turning lower.

 COCOA

-* The market has been regularly setting 46-year highs since late June, lifted by tightening supplies with crop problems in West Africa set to lead to a substantial global deficit in the current 2022/23 season (October/September).
+* The market has regularly set new 46-year highs since late June, lifted by tightening supplies as crop problems in West Africa contribute to an large global deficit expected in the current 2022/23 season (October/September).

-* The International Cocoa Organization (ICCO) is expected to issue a quarterly update later this week and could increase the size of its projected global deficit from the 142,000 metric tons it forecast in its last update.
+* The International Cocoa Organization (ICCO) is expected to issue a quarterly update this week and could increase the size of its global deficit projection from the 142,000 metric tons forecast in its last update.

-* Rains were below average last week in most of Ivory Coast's main cocoa growing regions but soil moisture content was still high enough to help strengthen the next October-to-March main crop, farmers said on Monday.
+* Rains were below average last week in most of Ivory Coast's main cocoa-growing regions, but soil moisture content was still high enough to help to strengthen the next October-to-March main crop, farmers said on Monday.

 SUGAR